MarcosBGDev/MarcosBGDev/README.md

 - 👯 I’m looking forward to collaborating on projects related to **AI and game development**.
 - ✔ Ask me about anything, I am happy to help if it’s within my expertise! 😉
 - Outside of tech, 🎵 I love listening to music and 📖 enjoying reading.
+- ♟️ I also enjoy playing chess — feel free to challenge me on <a href="https://www.chess.com/member/baezagonzalez">Chess.com</a>!

 ## **Latest Proyects**

 <div>